 As you can see, there are many alternatives for the healthcare industry.
 The Internet of Things is demonstrating how powerful it can be, and this market will continue expanding in the upcoming years.

-If you have a great idea for the healthcare industry and maybe you are planning to develop it, we could help you with a free consultation, it doesn’t matter on what phase you are right now with your product:
+If you have a great idea for the healthcare industry and maybe you are planning to develop it, we could help you with our healthcare development services, it doesn’t matter on what phase you are right now with your product:

 - Proof of concept

 - Electronic prototyping